iamenearossi/paperwork/creative-realities/paperwork-06-the-pitch-we-lost-the-project-we-got.md

 That pressure didn’t weaken the work.
 It stripped it.
 I keep getting asked how we managed the timeline.
 The honest answer is: the timeline was possible because of the people.
 The focus they brought.
 The decisions they made without waiting to be asked.
 The things they noticed before they became problems.

 Systems help.
-But systems don’t stay up until midnight because they believe in what they’re building. **That part is human.
-And it’s the part I’m most grateful for.**
+But systems don't care about what they're building.
+People do. **And it's the part that matters most.**

 </br>